 You should try and get insurance as soon as possible (when they are young and healthy) as you might find it difficult to get cover if they are unwell, and some insurers will only cover pets who are under 8 or 9 years old.

 Make sure to get pet insurance that will cover any conditions your pet was born with, or may get later on in life due to the breed/genetics.
-A policy that will cover loss and theft is a good idea.
-And find out if your cover will pay for your pet to go into kennels if you are taken into hospital, or will pay for any emergency medical costs that occur abroad.
+A policy that will cover loss and theft is a good idea, and it might be worth finding out if your cover will pay for your pet to go into kennels if you are taken into hospital, or will pay for any emergency medical costs that occur abroad.

 If you have a dog, it's a good idea to go for a policy that has liability cover, which means if your dog damages property, or injures a person or animal, the insurance company will help pay any medical/vets bills or cover the cost of items damaged.